jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 **Non-compliance with production order or examination order**

 ### 108 Power to obtain search warrant for non-compliance with production order or examination order
-(1) The Commissioner may, on application in writing made on oath, apply to any Judge for a warrant to search any thing or place specified in the application.
+(1) The Commissioner may, on an application made in the manner provided in subpart 3 of Part 4 of the Search and Surveillance Act 2012, apply to any Judge for a warrant to search any thing or place specified in the application.
-(2) Any Judge may issue a warrant in the prescribed form if the Judge is satisfied— (a) that there are reasonable grounds for believing that—
+(2) Any Judge may issue a warrant if the Judge is satisfied— (a) that there are reasonable grounds for believing that—
     (i) a person has failed to produce all of the documents specified in a production order made under section 105 or an examination order made under section 107; or
     (ii) any information supplied under section 107 is intentionally false or misleading in a material particular; or